Skip to contents

 method = "smooth_spline"

 Applies a non-parametric cubic smoothing spline from stats::smooth.spline().
-Smoothing is defined by the parameter spar, which can be left as NULL and automatically determined via penalised log liklihood.
-This usually works well for smoothing responses occurring on the order of minutes or longer. spar can be defined explicitly, typically (but not necessarily) in the range spar = [0, 1].
+Smoothing is defined by the parameter spar, which can be left as NULL and automatically determined via penalised log likelihood.
+This usually works well for responses occurring on the order of minutes or longer. spar can be specified typically, but not necessarily, in the range spar = [0, 1].

 method = "butterworth"